xuchen66/sphinx-emdocs/source/serialem-note-control-without-scripting.rst

 - Left side of the windows is for Primary actions and bunch of options.
 Right side is for helping tasks to be selected and setup to use.
 - Multiple Shot is new on primary action list compared to before.
-- For each tasks on the right side, there are 1) checkbox to enable/disable 2) task push button to configure order and when 3) "setup" button to engage actual conditions.
+- For each task on the right side, there are three things to set.

+1. checkbox to enable/disable the task.

+2. task push button to configure order and how often the task is run.

+3. "setup" button to engage actual conditions.

-- non-selected options (on left) and tasks (on right) can be hidden respectively, to make it more focused.
+4. non-selected options (on left) and tasks (on right) can be hidden respectively, to make the window neater and more focused.

 .. _dialog_brief: